prabh8331/Python_projects/Python100daycode/Day8/Readme.md

 ```

-- Breakdown3: As encrypt and decrypt both are smiler function and logic is matching merge both the above tasks.
+- Breakdown3: As encrypt and decrypt both are smiler function and logic is matching we will reorganize the code and merge both.
 Create function caesar(), which takes inputs of  'text', 'shift' and 'direction'.

 ```py
 alphabet = ['a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j', 'k', 'l', 'm', 'n', 'o', 'p', 'q', 'r', 's', 't', 'u', 'v', 'w', 'x', 'y', 'z']